morteng/SF4/VALIDATION.md

 # Validation Rules

 ## Validation Principles
-1. **Input Validation**
+### Input Validation
 - Validate all form inputs client and server side
-   - Use `Enum` constants (FlashMessages, FlashCategory)
+- Use Enum constants (FlashMessages, FlashCategory)
-   - Centralized test utilities in `tests/utils.py`
+- Centralized test utilities in tests/utils.py
 - Factory functions for consistent test data
 - Type hints for all function signatures
 - Detailed docstrings for test functions

-2. **Error Handling**
+### Error Handling
 - Use FlashMessages for consistent error messages
-   - Log detailed error information using `logger`
+- Log detailed error information using logger
 - Use context managers for database operations
 - Rollback database sessions on errors

-3. **Security**
+- Verify database state after operations

+### Security
 - Use CSRF tokens for all forms
 - Implement rate limiting for sensitive endpoints
 - Validate and sanitize all URLs
 - Use type hints for better code clarity
+- Verify both success and failure scenarios

 ## Form Validation